nens/threedi-docs/source/e_2d_flood_tutorial.rst

 * Adding boundary conditions to a 1D channel.
 * Add a linear obstacle to a 2D model.
 * Create a potential breach event in a 2D model.
-* Simulate the model with a breach event.
+* Simulating the model with an active breach event.

 Preparation